python/steering-council/updates/2024-07-steering-council-update.md

 ## 2024-06-26

-- Discussion on code of conduct violation
+- Discussion on Code of Conduct violation

 ## 2024-07-03